vlang/v/doc/docs.md

 users := []int{}
 ```

-Note that the properties are read-only fields, and it can't be modified by the user.
+Note that the properties are read-only fields and can't be modified by the user.

 #### Array Initialization
-The basic initialization syntax is already described [above](#basic-array-concepts).
+The basic initialization syntax is as described [above](#basic-array-concepts).
 The type of an array is determined by the first element:
 * `[1, 2, 3]` is an array of ints (`[]int`).
 * `['a', 'b']` is an array of strings (`[]string`).